kelvinmburu/my-insta/README.md

 3. Browser

 * Please ensure you're working from a Windows/MacOS/Linux
-* Install Flask through `pip install flask`
+* Install Django through `pip install django`

 ## Project Setup and Installation

-1. Proceed to this [link](https://github.com/kelvinmburu/my-blogr.git) and clone the repository.
+1. Proceed to this [link](https://github.com/kelvinmburu/my-insta.git) and clone the repository.
 2. Extract the folder and `cd` to the folder on your terminal or your prefered IDE
-3. In the terminal, create a virtual/flask environment: `python3 -m venv virtual` and activate it through `source virtual/bin/activate`.
-In the case of flask, please use `source flask/bin/activate` or refer to this [documentation](https://stackoverflow.com/questions/31252791/flask-importerror-no-module-named-flask) for Flask virtual environment installation.
+3. In the terminal, create a virtual environment: `python3 -m venv virtual` and activate it through `source virtual/bin/activate`.
+In the case of any name, please use `source <name>/bin/activate` or refer to this [documentation](https://stackoverflow.com/questions/31252791/flask-importerror-no-module-named-flask) for Flask virtual environment installation.
-4. Install all dependencies from the `requirements.txt` file; use `pip` to install needed dependencies.
+4. Install all dependencies from the `requirements.txt` file; use `pip install -r requirements.txt` to install needed dependencies.
-5. In the project folder, create a `start.sh` file which acts as a server at runtime.
-6. In the terminal, and within the project folder, run `chmod +x start.sh` and `./start.sh` to start the project.
+6. In the terminal, and within the project folder, run `python manage.py runserver` to start the project.
-7. View the application on your browser on `http://127.0.0.1:5000`.
-If you have another project running on another port, use `flask run --host 0.0.0.0 --port 5001` to switch to a new port; You can use a different port number.
+7. View the application on your browser on `http://127.0.0.1:8000`.
+If you have another project running on another port, use `venv run --host 0.0.0.0 --port 8001` to switch to a new port; You can use a different port number.

 ## Behavior Driven Development (BDD)